asaifuddin18/Search-Engine-Data-Collector/README.md

 ## TODO

+1. Add cars as template (Make, model, year)

-1. Implement more ML models
+1. Implement more ML models (ME)

+1. When switching models/features, add the new model to the x-labels (also add x,y axis labels)

-1. Implement engineered features (e.g. pos of search result, length of url)
+1. Implement engineered features

 2. ~~Add option to switch graph views~~

-1. Fix sidebar
+1. ~~Fix sidebar (add pie-chart to side)~~

 1. Add more data analytical options?